Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 An additional path that the signatures shall be copied to.
 Ideally, this path is available on all devices of the user, for example via Microsoft OneDrive or Nextcloud.

-This way, the user can easily copy-paste his preferred preconfigured signature for use in a mail app not supported by this script, such as Microsoft Outlook Mobile, Apple Mail, Google Gmail or Samsung Email.
+This way, the user can easily copy-paste his preferred preconfigured signature for use in an e-mail app not supported by this script, such as Microsoft Outlook Mobile, Apple Mail, Google Gmail or Samsung Email.

 Local and remote paths are supported.